Holiday closures and overnight parking

 Holiday Closures

 The King Township Municipal Centre will be closed effective 4:30 p.m. on Tuesday, Dec.
 23 to observe Christmas and the holiday season and will reopen at 8:30 a.m. on Friday, Jan.
-2. Essential services, such as fire and emergency response and by-law and enforcement services, will continue uninterrupted.
+2. Essential services, such as fire and emergency response, will continue uninterrupted.
+By-law and enforcement services will operate throughout the closure with the exception of December 24, 25, 26, 31, and January 1.

 There will be no waste collection on Thursday, Dec.
 25 (Christmas Day) and Thursday, Jan.
 1 (New Year’s Day).
 Waste collection schedules will shift ahead one day.